vrbsky/ML-model-through-Flask/README.md

+# Installation
+1. Download the repo
+2. Run one of the installation scripts
+    - `install_win.bat` for Windows
+    - `install_unix.sh` for Unix systems

+This will create a python virtual environment and install the required packages (in `requirements.txt`).

 # Reference
 This website is based on a github repo available [here](https://github.com/jeremyrchow/Harassment-Classifier-App).
 See below the description of the original referenced project.